outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

           - "everyone assumes white people cause all of society's problems, and they're partially right, because some goths are white, and so are some Jews, and so are some clowns"

-    - common functions/components:

-      - a combination of huge misunderstanding to generate stupidity:
+        - a combination of an assumption & an illogically concluded assumption (misunderstanding) to generate extreme silliness (stupidity):
           "the stadium rules dont say 'dont feed the players' so that means they want us to throw popcorn at them"

         - juxtaposition of big ego/high stakes with trivial/minor details to generate pettiness:
           "I called the cops because no one complimented my Xmas sweater"

         - assuming the insanity/stupidity of an agent to generate silliness "is there a mental institution nearby with a recent break-out who would like to speak with you?"

-      - acting the role of straight enforcer on a chaotic generator of rule-breaking to generate comical requirements, such as the need to regulate others' lack of self-awareness of their own comically huge misunderstandings
+        - acting the role of straight enforcer on a chaotic generator of rule-breaking to generate comical difference, such as framing "regulating others' lack of self-awareness of their misunderstandings" as a "need" rather than an "option", which is how it would normally be classified

           "I can recommend a good therapist, if you genuinely need to keep talking about your dog's unwillingness to match outfits with you"

         - humoring an insane person
           "I can see why you thought wearing a hijab would make you popular with Muslims, rather than peaceably co-existing with them, which wasnt getting you any personal attention, which is specifically forbidden in the Quran"

         - huge cognitive & semantic distance between previous & current sentence to generate surprise:
-        "yeah I could have taken those bullies - to church, but I didnt have my church bus pass on me because I keep it in my respect-for-Jesus pants"
+          "yeah I could have taken those bullies - to church, but I didnt have my church bus pass on me because I keep it in my respect-for-Jesus/sinning pants"

 ## Bio System Analysis